When Are You Responsible for Customer Injuries?

 When to Make a Bodily Injury Liability Claim

-If you have to turn to your insurance’s bodily injury liability insurance component, it is likely because you were
+If you have to turn to your insurance’s bodily injury liability insurance component, it is likely because you were at-fault for the client’s injuries.
+Determining your fault usually comes down to a question of negligence.

 Generally speaking, negligence occurs when you failed to take reasonable actions that might have prevented accidents for occurring.
 For example, say that you mop your store’s floors one day.
 However, you did not place a wet floor sign on the area.
 A client then slips on the wet floor and falls.

 This might be a case of negligence.
 Because you failed to warn the client of the wet floor, you might be negligent.
 It doesn’t matter if the accident occurred because of a mistake, it still might be your fault.
 As a result, your general liability policy might be able to pay for the client’s losses.
 It might also pay for your legal defense in case of lawsuits.
-The costs of settling liability suits often
+The costs of settling liability suits often proves very expensive.

 When Medical Payments Coverage Works Instead